ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

     ```sh
         curl https://raw.githubusercontent.com/ibm-cloud-architecture/eda-quickstarts/main/quarkus-reactive-kafka-producer/src/main/avro/OrderEvent.avsc > OrderEvent.avsc
     ```

+    !!!
+Warning
+        When running on a multi-tenant Event Streams cluster you need to modify the name of the schema name, to avoid conflicting with other schema name in the registry.

 1. Go to the Schema registry in the Event Streams console, and click to `Add Schema`